Acceda a la base de datos First Foods® en Solid Starts App.

 ¡Lo sentimos, esta página aún no está disponible en español!
 Estamos trabajando tan rápido como podemos para traducir todo nuestro contenido, gracias por tu paciencia y apoyo.

 Fonio, also known as acha, are the tiny seeds of savannah grasses from West Africa, where most of the world’s supply is produced.
 Across the region, fonio is a common first food for babies and a vital nutrient source for individuals who are nursing or pregnant.
-A member of the millet family of grains, fonio is an easy-to-cook, gluten-free alternative for recipes that call for barley, bulgur, couscous, and wheat.
-These qualities are contributing to fonio’s rise in popularity around the world—quite a reversal for the ancient grain.
 Fonio was previously shunned by European colonizers, who demanded that African farmers grow crops with global commercial appeal, such as cotton, peanuts, and sugar.
 Fonio persevered thanks to its drought resistance and the efforts of rural communities, who continued to cultivate the staple food.

 Cada bebé se desarrolla a su propio ritmo, y las sugerencias que ofrecemos sobre cómo cortar o preparar determinados alimentos son generalizaciones para una amplia audiencia.

-Spice it up!
-Serve fonio cooked into and alongside savory sauces, stews, and stir-fries.
-If you press the fonio with the back of a fork, it sticks together a bit and may be easier for a child to self-feed.
-This is also a good time to encourage utensil practice, but try not to apply too much pressure.
-Using utensils can be exhausting for new eaters, and many children toggle back and forth between feeding themselves with their fingers and utensils.
-Consistent and accurate utensil use will come in due time, probably between 18 and 24 months of age.
+Serve cooked fonio alongside savory sauces, stews, and stir-fries.
+If you press the fonio with the back of a fork, it sticks together a bit and can be easier for the child to self-feed.
+If you like, serve the fonio alongside an age-appropriate utensil to encourage practice.
+If the child is not interested in using a utensil, don’t worry: using utensils can be exhausting for new eaters, and many children toggle back and forth between feeding themselves with their fingers and utensils.
+Consistent and accurate utensil use will come in due time, typically sometime after 24 months of age.

 ¡Lo sentimos, esta página aún no está disponible en español!
 Estamos trabajando tan rápido como podemos para traducir todo nuestro contenido, gracias por tu paciencia y apoyo.